transparentstats/guidelines/README.md

 This is the source repostory for the Transparent Statistics in HCI Guidelines.
 You can read the most recent released version of the guidelines [here](https://transparentstats.github.io/guidelines/).

-The [master](/transparentstats/guidelines/) branch contains the source for the current "in progress" version of the guidelines.
-The source for the most recent released version of the guidelines is on the [release](/transparentstats/guidelines/tree/release) branch.
+(*N.B. the branch organization described in this paragraph may change) The [master](/transparentstats/guidelines/) branch contains the source for the current "in progress" version of the guidelines.
+The source for the most recent released version of the guidelines is on the
+[release](/transparentstats/guidelines/tree/release) branch.